-- Litigation: While traditional court proceedings are an option, they can be lengthy and costly due to the backlog in Indian courts - Arbitration: A preferred method for resolving commercial disputes in India.
+- Litigation: This refers to court proceedings, they can be lengthy however more cost effective than Arbitration. - Arbitration: A preferred method for resolving commercial disputes in India.
 The Arbitration and Conciliation Act, 1996 governs arbitration proceedings.
-It provides a framework for conducting arbitration and upholds awards made by arbitral tribunals - Mediation: An alternative dispute resolution mechanism that can help parties reach amicable settlements without resorting to litigation
+It provides a framework for conducting arbitration and upholds awards made by arbitral tribunals. - Mediation: An alternative dispute resolution mechanism that can help parties reach amicable settlements without resorting to litigation.
+In India, for commercial matter, Court mandates mediation.